-The uniform will be worn to all clinical assignments unless directed otherwise.
+The uniform will be worn to all clinical, laboratory, and simulation assignments unless directed otherwise.
 It is NOT to be worn at any other time.
 PPE must be approved by the clinical site per the clinical site's policy.
 Professional casual attire (acceptable under lab coats):

-- Dress slacks with belts; pants; at/below-knee skirts; no leggings - Long or short-sleeved shirts (to be tucked into belted slacks) - Blouses; sweaters; cardigans - Scarves are acceptable - Unacceptable: Jeans; open toe/open heel shoes; logo wear
+- Dress slacks with belts; pants; at/below-knee skirts; leggings must be covered to the hip - Long or short-sleeved shirts (to be tucked into belted slacks) - Blouses; sweaters; cardigans - Scarves are acceptable - Unacceptable Jeans; open toe/open heel shoes; logo wear